frozenfoxx/grinder/README.md

 # Usage
 This workflow assumes that you have a `base` branch and wish to create, test, and then integrate a new feature into the codebase.
 The normal workflow goes like this:
-* Have Pillar and States repos,
+* Have Pillar and States repos.
 * In each repo, check out a new branch called, `featurebranch`.
 * In each `top.sls`, either rename `base` to `featurebranch` or add a `featurebranch` section with targets.
 * Modify code in repos until satisfied with changes.